EZee-Cheats/ezee-rotation/README.md

 Welcome to `EZee Rotation`.
 This document will serve as both an advanced user guide as well as a reference tool for ongoing development.

 ## What is this Sorcery?
-`EZee Rotation` is a rotation bot for World of Warcraft.
+`EZee Rotation` is a rotation bot for WoW.
 It is a standalone desktop application that relies on WoW AddOns for supplemental support. `EZee Rotation` has no rotation model/logic of its own, it is entirely driven by the suggested abilities that come from either Blizzard's built-in `Combat Assisted Highlight` or the `Hekili` AddOn. `EZee Rotation` can either cast abilities automatically using virtual keypresses or prepare your next manual keystroke to cast the suggested ability.

 ## Why is it Better?
 `EZee Rotation` is superior to Blizzard's built-in `One-Button Rotation Tool` as `EZee Rotation` suffers no `GCD` penalty.
 This alone will account for a substantial `DPS` increase.